duckyb/BatteryMod/calibration.md

 11. Charge your phone while powered as usual until it shows 100% charge.
 12. Make sure that during discharging you don't reboot your phone!
 Or else the system will create a new `batterystats.bin` file or if already made, it will get corrupted and you will have to start again from first step!
 13. Repeat steps 11 and 12 until the battery behaves normally.

+## Method 4 (root explorer):
+> Only try this method if everything else fails. <br/>
+> The `batterystats.bin` file only contains the information that is displayed in `Settings > Battery`, for this reason deleting it might not be helpful. ([Source](https://www.xda-developers.com/google-engineer-debunks-myth-wiping-battery-stats-does-not-improve-battery-life/))

+1. Delete the file located in `data/system/batterystats.bin` <br/>
+2. Let your device discharge to 0% (until it shuts off)
+3. Charge it to 100%